 • Increased perspiration

 The treatment for mosquito-borne diseases aims at killing the infecting parasite, virus or bacteria.
-Anti-malarial drugs, fluid and electrolyte balance and antipyretics are all used in the treatment of such infections.
+Anti-malarial drugs, fluid and electrolyte balance and antipyretics are all used in the treatment of such diseases transmitted by mosquitoes.

-While we are now aware of the havoc these mosquitoes can cause, here are the preventive measures you can take to keep mosquitoes at bay and make your home safe today:
+While we are now aware of the chaos that these mosquitoes can cause, here are the preventive measures you can take to keep mosquitoes at bay and make your home safe today:

 Mosquito breeding occurs in stagnant water, stop it!
 Regularly replace the water in containers, buckets, pots, coolers and other such objects at home.

-Mosquito killing is yet another method that can be used as a preventive measure.
-Visit hicare.in for the best solution!
+Mosquito killing is yet another method that can be used as a preventive measure against diseases transmitted by mosquitoes.

 – Create awareness through health education

-- Keep your surroundings clean and take up effective sanitary measures
+– Keep your surroundings clean and take up effective hygiene measures

-Get a mosquito control done in your home every couple of months to ensure your home is free of any mosquito eggs.
-Make your home and loved ones safe this monsoon with the right mosquito control today.
+Get a mosquito control done in your home every couple of months.
+Be sure that your home is free from mosquito eggs and diseases caused by mosquitoes.
+Make your home and loved ones safe this monsoon with the right pest control service today.
 After all, the right prevention leads to the best cure!

-If you wish to take any further advice or a quick visit by our expert technician, call us on 39889988!
+If you wish to take any further advice or a quick visit by our expert technician, call us at 8828333888 !